cakephp/docs/en/controllers.rst

 .. todo::

-    This chapter should be less about the controller api and more about examples, the controller attributes section is overwhelming and difficult to understand at first.
+    This chapter should be less about the controller API and more about examples, the controller attributes section is overwhelming and difficult to understand at first.
 The chapter should start with some example controllers and what they do.